-Each page (16 byte) in the Data Memory can be protected against unintended data changes by an associated protection bit.
-The protection bit memory consists of an additional EEPROM of 128 bit (figure 14).
+Each page (8 bytes) in the Data Memory can be protected against unintended data changes by an associated protection bit.
+The protection bit memory consists of an additional EEPROM of 16/32 bits (figure 14).

 Data in the Data Memory can be modified only if the assigned protection bit is erased (logical state "1").
 After writing the data bytes to a page, the protection is achieved by writing the associated protection bit (logical state "0").
 Further changes in the data in a protected page is possible only after erasing the protection bit.